On the Z_2-valued index of elliptic odd symmetric operators on non-compact manifolds: The proof of Theorem

-Let $B_1$ denote the Callias type operator on $M_1=N\times\RR$ corresponding to the potential $\Phi_1$.
+Let $B_1$ denote the Callias-type operator on $M_1=N\times\RR$ corresponding to the potential $\Phi_1$.
 Since the essential support of $B_1$ is empty, $\ind_\tau B_1=0$ by Lemma~\ref{L:essential support}.
-The potential $\Phi_3$ which we obtain on $M_3= \big(N\times(-\infty,0]\big)\cup_N M_+$ also has empty essential support and the $\tau$-index of the corresponding Callias type operator $B_3$ vanishes.
+The potential $\Phi_3$ which we obtain on $M_3= \big(N\times(-\infty,0]\big)\cup_N M_+$ also has empty essential support and the $\tau$-index of the corresponding Callias-type operator $B_3$ vanishes.
 Thus the Relative Index Theorem~\ref{T:relative index} implies that